bigboxer23/AutomationHub/README.md

 DaylightController (/Daylight/*) will return true/false based on if its daylight currently.

-  The scheduler portion of the app runs a timer task once a minute and allows scheduling tasks to run based on time or events occuring (like sunset).
+  The scheduler portion of the app runs a timer task once a minute and allows scheduling tasks to run based on time or events occurring (like sunset).

-  There's a webapp included to allow setting up new tasks to run automatically (TODO)
+  There's a web-app included to allow setting up new tasks to run automatically (TODO)

-  Another webapp for manual control of lights and garage door.
+  Another web-app for manual control of lights and garage door.
 It displays buttons for available light controls, a button with status to close/open a garage door, and outdoor temperature.
 This page is accessible at /HouseLights.html.